 Schöner Náci Statue

 Náci (real name Ignác Lamár) was a man who became an essential part of the atmosphere of Bratislava’s streets and cafés for almost 40 years.
 Inhabitants of Bratislava knew him as a polite, quiet and poor man, always nicely dressed in a tailcoat and hat.
 He used to walk around the Old Town greeting women with the words “I kiss your hand” in German, Hungarian and Slovak and presenting them with flowers.

 The building of Slovak Radio is one of the most curious buildings in the city.
 Shaped like an inverted pyramid, the building was constructed in the style of socialist architecture during the era of communist Czechoslovakia.
 It is also included in The Telegraph’s list of 30 ugliest buildings in the world, nevertheless, worth visiting and admired by thousands of visitors.

 Memorial monument and military cemetery Slavín is located on the hill above the city and offers spectacular panoramic views over the capital of Slovakia.
 It is the burial ground of 6,845 Soviet soldiers who died during WWII when liberating Bratislava and Western Slovakia in 1945.
 The site consists of 6 mass graves, 278 individual graves and a 39,5 m high obelisk with a sculpture of a Soviet soldier.

 Have you already visited Bratislava?
-Tell us more about your favourite places in comments below!
+Tell us more about your favourite places in the comments section below!